pymoso/PyMOSO/README.md

         haus = dh(efrontier, self.soln)
         return haus
 ```
 To test a problem using the `testsolve` command, implement a `Tester` object as above.
-The only strict pydovs requirement is that a tester is a class with a member called `ranorc` which is an Oracle class.
+The only strict pymoso requirement is that a tester is a class with a member called `ranorc` which is an Oracle class.
 To generate useful test metrics, programmers may find it convenient to include a solution and a function which can generate the expected values of the objectives of the oracle.
 Once implemented, the tester can be solved as follows.
-`pydovs testsolve mytester.py RPERLE 97`
+`pymoso testsolve mytester.py RPERLE 97`

 Implement a `MyTester.get_ranx0(rng)` method if you want a tester that can generate random starting points.
 For example, using `MyProblem` feasible space.
 ```